I think you’ll agree when I say: As a beginner, WordPress trackbacks and pingbacks are confusing.

 - Since a pingback or trackback shows the other person your willingness to share their content, they might end up sharing your content as well, which is great for traffic and brand outreach.

 Cons of Pingbacks/Trackbacks

 Pingbacks and trackbacks would have remained beautiful ways to connect, were it not for overzealous spammers armed with nasty splogs.
 Now, pingbacks and trackbacks are notorious for:

 - Spam, spam, and more spam.
 Spammers use trackbacks and pingbacks to send tons of spam.
 In fact, trackback spam is one of the five most common types of spam, according to CognitiveSEO.
 You can, however, combat trackback spam with a robust anti-spam plugin.
 Still, your spam folder will grow like crazy.

 - Poor SEO.
 If you leave pingbacks and trackbacks unmonitored, spammers can easily create trackbacks that make it look like you’re the one linking to them.

 - Tarningshing brand reputation.
 Nasty links on your site leading to porn, viagra or splog websites will destroy your brand reputation for sure.

 - Time-consuming.
 The major challenge with pingbacks and trackbacks is spam and a lot of it, for that matter.
-Moderating pingbacks and trackbacks takes away a massive chunk of your time, time that you can put to better use.
+Moderating pingbacks and trackbacks takes away a massive chunk of your time, time that you can put to better use (especially with the help of plugins like Uncanny Automator).
 Most websites don’t use pingbacks and trackbacks anymore, meaning you might end up wasting time sending trackbacks manually.

 - Self-pingbacks.
 If you link to other posts on your blog, WordPress will create pingbacks automatically, which can become annoying over time, especially if you’re creating a lot of internal links constantly.
 You can overcome self-pings using the No Self Pings WordPress plugin by Michael D. Adams.